Teaching Assistant Jobs at University of Pittsburgh with Visa Sponsorship

 Which visa types are commonly used for Teaching Assistant roles at University of Pittsburgh?

 Pitt supports several visa categories for Teaching Assistants.
 F-1 students in graduate programs often work as TAs under CPT or OPT.
-J-1 exchange visitor status is common for international scholars and postdoctoral teaching appointments.
+J-1 visa exchange visitor status is common for international scholars and postdoctoral teaching appointments.
 For longer-term or post-graduation positions, H-1B is the primary nonimmigrant pathway, and Pitt has also pursued PERM-based Green Card sponsorship for eligible employees in ongoing academic roles.

 What qualifications does University of Pittsburgh expect for Teaching Assistant roles?